 This time, you're stumbled upon the last obstacle before defusing the bomb - a combination lock.
-The lock contains n rotating discs, with each of the discs containing all integers between 0 and m-1, inclusive, in increasing order.
-One forward rotation of a disc causes the number on it to increase by one (except when the number on the disc is m-1, it changes to 0).
-Similarly, one backward rotation of a disc causes the number on it to decrease by one (except when the number on the disc is 0, it changes to m-1).
+The lock contains two rotating discs, with each of the discs containing all integers between 0 and m - 1, inclusive, in increasing order.
+One forward rotation of a disc causes the number on it to increase by one (except when the number on the disc is m - 1, it changes to 0).
+Similarly, one backward rotation of a disc causes the number on the disc is 0, it changes to m - 1).

 You see the initial state of the lock, and you perfectly know the code combination which opens the lock.
 Unfortunately, the lock is buggy.
-Whenever you rotate the i-th disc forward or backward, the i + 1-th disc gets rotated in the same direction as well.
-Similarly, whenever you rotate the n-th disc, the first disc gets rotated in the same direction too.
+Whenever you rotate either disc forward or backward, the other disc gets rotated in the same direction as well.